 Think of this time as a great opportunity – it’s like the New Year Resolutions for homeschoolers.
 We’re out with the old and in with the new.
 And with that always comes a time of reflection, of celebrating being done, and also making resolutions/goals for the upcoming year.

 And this is a really perfect time to sit down with your spouse and “Define Your Homeschooling Mission.”

 Defining your purpose and vision (see, there goes my “Coaching” voice again) can be life changing.
-I know that going through this process each year, (pre-homeschooling), truly helped me clarify the driving priorities and purposes in my life.
+I know that going through this process each year, (outside of homeschooling), truly helped me clarify the driving priorities and purposes in my life.
 Step-by-step, I began to evolve into who I am, and closer to whom I’m meant to be.

 And oh, isn’t that what we want for our families?
 For our homeschool?
 For our children?

-And just since we’re already going there, I want to point out this article that I just read today.
+And just since we’re already going there, I want to point out this article that I read.
 WOW.
 Powerful stuff.
 But really, has the “homeschooling” become the driving force in all that you do in your home?
 Sadly, I’ve seen several “discussions” online that give me pause.
-Maybe because I’m led a Bible study in past years, entitled “No Other Gods” that I’m hypersensitive about this particular topic?
+Maybe because I led a Bible study in past years, entitled “No Other Gods” that I’m hypersensitive about this particular topic?

 Regardless, we still want to make sure that God is the ruler of our home, our lives, AND our homeschools.

 And once we, as individuals, as parents and as a family, able to truly envision that “better us” that God is ever developing, we can start to use that as our guideline.

 How does that information define your choices?